Recent scientific studies suggest that massage therapy may be a viable alternative to opioids in management of chronic pain.

 Perhaps the most promising study is one which found that massage therapy provides amazing results for patients with non-localized pain, such as those suffering from fibromyalgia.

 Massage is the Future of Medicine

 As more research is done into pain management and holistic approaches to treatment, medical providers will begin doing a better job of educating themselves and their patients on the benefits of massage therapy.

 Massage therapists should start seeing themselves as part of a managed health care team, communicating treatments and results to their client’s doctors and working more closely with them to develop treatment plans.

 Some major health insurance providers have already begun covering massage therapy, and more of them will follow suit.

-Earlier this year, the Centers for Medicare and Medicaid Services sent communication to all Medicare Advantage programs encouraging them to cover massage as part of their non-opioid pain management benefits beginning in 2020.
+In 2019, the Centers for Medicare and Medicaid Services sent communication to all Medicare Advantage programs encouraging them to cover massage as part of their non-opioid pain management benefits beginning in 2020.

 Vallet M. “Promising Approaches to Pain Relief.”
 Massage Therapy Journal.
 Fall 2019:31-35